IPGeo-API/IPGeo-Search/README.md

 RuntimeError: "Your Key is Invalid.
 Please purchase a key or start a trial."
 RuntimeError: "Your Trial Period has expired.
 Please purchase a key."
 RuntimeError: "Your Key has expired.
 Please purchase a new key."
+RuntimeError: "The Network you are using in unknown and key cannot be secured.
+Please change networks."
+RuntimeError: "Your Key is being used on a different network than it was registered on.
+Please use your original network or purchase a new key for this network."
 ValueError: "IP list was not specified."
 ValueError: "Key was not specified."
 ```